For Content Creators

 Check and fix PDF accessibility errors

 If you must keep content in the PDF format, be sure to check your PDF for accessibility errors and correct them.
 It is easiest to correct accessibility errors when starting from the source document.
 For example, if you wrote a document in Microsoft Word, then converted that document to a PDF, it is best to fix errors in the Word document first, then convert the accessible document to PDF.

 To this date, there are no known tools that will correct PDF accessibility errors as a batch process.
-It is a manual, one-by-one process.
+It is a manual, one-by-one, time intensive process.

 LinkedIn Learning, formerly Lynda.com, created a wonderful video course outlining how to create accessible PDF files.
 Lynda.com does require a subscription.
 Luckily, they offer a free one-month trial which is sufficient to complete a five-hour course.